 Robert Altman is known as a marvel with actors, but he reached his limit with his first ‘star,’ Tom Laughlin.
 Todd McCarthy describes Altman blowing a fuse on the set, when Laughlin would insist on time-consuming Method hi-jinks to put himself in the scene, such as running around the block twice to make himself suitably winded, or insisting that he be the one to cue the camera when he was ready, etc. It’s not a bad performance, but Altman couldn’t stand it.
 He practically disowned the picture, even though it became his ticket out of Kansas and into Hollywood TV work.

 Altman’s assistant director was Reza Badiyi, a local talent who went on to a highly prolific TV career directing and producing.
 He’d later be tapped for assistant work on that other overachieving independent film from Kansas, Carnival of Souls.
 Filmmaker Herk Harvey was also in the industrial and educational film business, just as was George Romero ten years later.
 The somewhat stilted acting in Carnival only adds to its sense of weirdness.
-Robert Altman’s mostly naturalistic performances and polished standard direction were surely served as a much better calling card for career advancement.
+Robert Altman’s mostly naturalistic performances and polished standard direction surely served as a much better calling card for career advancement.

 It shouldn’t be surprising that The Delinquents waited a full year to be released.
 It’s possible that its executive producer tried to hold out for a better deal, but it’s also likely that the film’s realistic tone caused difficulties — Altman didn’t make his hero squeaky-clean or end the movie suggesting that young love will conquer all.
 A couple of changes seem to have been imposed on the picture to assuage bluenoses like Lloyd T. Binford, a Memphis film censor (and white supremacist) who served as a de facto gatekeeper to the screens of a huge swath of the South.
-First, two nagging voiceovers have been plastered over the title sequence and the final scene, droning speeches that add a paternal, reassuring ‘author’s message’:
+Two nagging voiceovers have been plastered over the title sequence and the final scene, droning speeches that add a paternal, reassuring ‘author’s message’:

 “By working with your church group, with a youth organization in your town, by paying closer attention to the needs of your children, you can help prevent the recurrence of regrettable events like the ones you have just witnessed.
 You can help halt the disease before it cripples our children, before it cripples society.”